inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

     ![Start from a choropleth map]({filename}/images/cartodb-month-tracks-1.png)

-4. We will also include labels (start doing this in the `Choropleth` options), so you can still see which track belongs to which individual. **Fine-tune the map in the CSS** (note the round numbers for the months):
+4. We will also include labels (start doing this in the `Choropleth` options), so you can still see which track belongs to which individual. **Fine-tune the map in the CSS** (note that I've changed the months to integers):

         :::CSS
         /** choropleth visualization */